 With this, Apple achieved a considerable increase in performance compared to the M1 models from the end of 2020 - and they were amazingly fast.
 In fact, only the Mac Pro models with 16, 24 or 28 cores would be faster than the new M1X Macs.

-It's crazy that the second generation of Apple silicon chips is so powerful that virtually all Intel-based Macs can pack their bags.
+It's crazy that already the second generation of the Apple silicon Chips are so powerful that virtually all Intel-based Macs can pack their bags.